UW-Madison Administrative Policy

 Receipts are never required for individual meals.

-- A conference brochure or agenda which would show the dates of the conference, which meals were provided and which hotel(s) is/are listed as the “conference hotel(s)”
+- A conference brochure or agenda which shows the dates of the conference, which meals were provided and which hotel(s) is/are listed as the “conference hotel(s)”

 - Email correspondence or other documentation to support the circumstances surrounding an airfare cancel/change fee, if available

 III.
 Claiming Own Expenses.
-Travelers may not claim travel-related expenses for other travelers.
+Employees may not claim travel-related expenses for other travelers.
+Exceptions:

 IV.
 Business Purpose.
 When using University funds or requesting a reimbursement from University funds, documentation of a clear business purpose is required so an approver, auditor, site manager, and/or post-payment auditor may reasonably conclude and agree the expenditure is an appropriate business expense.
 The business purpose, which is defined as one that supports or advances the goals, objectives and mission of the University, adequately describes the expense as a necessary, reasonable, and appropriate business expense for the University.
 All expense reimbursements must include a University business purpose.